tegud/async-kata/README.md

 `basket.confirm(callback);`

- - callback: function to call on lookup completion, function will be called with the parameters: error  If successful, error will be null/undefined.
+ - callback: function to call on operation completion, function will be called with the parameters:
+      - error - JS Error object, if successful, error will be undefined.
+      - reference - string of the order reference